Natural Areas: Sycamore Loop

-The Hickory Ridge trailhead in the Deam Wilderness is the jumping-off point for the Sycamore Loop.
+The Hickory Ridge trailhead (N 39 02.067 W 86 19.265) is the jumping-off point for the Sycamore Loop.
 The trailhead is a very popular stop in its own right because of the fire tower adjacent to the parking area, which you can climb for amazing views of the surrounding forest.
 I prefer to get most of the “road” walking out of the way first by following the trail (which along this stretch is an old lane) in a generally north direction for about a mile and a half, toward the Terrill Cemetery, then turning right as the lane to the cemetery continues north.
 This is probably the least-used portion of the loop, as it’s definitely the long way to most of the designated camping spots.
-There are times when you can’t even hear an internal combustion engine along this stretch – a rarity in Indiana.
 The path remains fairly level as it works its way around large and steep-sided ravines.
 After the trail turns south, look for isolated Camp 5, just to the east between the trail and a small pond.
+There are times when you can’t even hear an internal combustion engine along this stretch – a rarity in Indiana.
 Eventually the trail descends into a small valley partially filled with pines.
 As the valley broadens and the canopy transitions to large sycamore trees, the trail passes several designated campsites, crossing and re-crossing the (typically) dry streambed of Sycamore Creek.
 This is a very popular camping area, and if you choose to overnight here you are likely to have lots of (potentially noisy) company.
 From this area it’s a relatively quick climb up and out via several short switchbacks to rejoin the old lane, then left back to the parking area.

-Directions: Monroe County and Brown County.
+Monroe County and Brown County.
 From the intersection of IN 46 and IN 446, go south 12.3 miles on IN 446, then turn left on Tower Ridge Road.
-Proceed 6.1 miles to the parking area at Hickory Ridge.
+Proceed 6.1 miles to Hickory Ridge.